What does EHS Meaning?

 3. Legal Compliance:

 EHS isn’t only a matter of ethical responsibility; it’s also a legal requirement.
-Various local, national, and international laws and regulations stipulate specific safety and environmental standards businesses must adhere to.
+Various local, national, and international laws and regulations stipulate specific safety and environmental standards that businesses must adhere to.
 Keeping up with these requirements, continually monitoring changes, and adapting to new regulations are crucial for legal compliance.

 Failure to comply can lead to significant fines, lawsuits, or even the shutdown of operations.
 Thus, a robust EHS program is essential not only for ethical operation but also for the legal sustainability of the business.